yzyhk904/hifi-maximizer-mod/README.md

 * See also my companion script ["USB_SampleRate_Changer"](https://github.com/yzyhk904/USB_SampleRate_Changer) to change the sample rate of the USB (HAL) audio class driver and a 3.5mm jack on the fly like Bluetooth LDAC or Windows mixer to enjoy high resolution sound or to reduce resampling distortion (actually pre-echo, ringing and intermodulation) ultimately.

-* Tips: If you use "AirMusic" to transmit audio data, I recommend to set around 4573 msec additional delay to reduce jitter distortion on the AirMusic panel to display target device(s).
+* Tips: If you use "AirMusic" to transmit audio data, I recommend setting around 4589 msec additional delay to reduce jitter distortion on the AirMusic panel to display target device(s).

 * Note: Please remember that this module will stop the thermal control (including CPU core controls, CPU hotplugs and thermal services), the "logd server" and the "camera server" (interfering jitter on audio outputs), disable SELinux enforcing mode and doze (battery saver while idling) on your device.
 If you like to disable these features, modify variables in "service.sh", respectively.
 <br/>